Italian petrol pump operators go on strike in row over prices

+Initially, unions had called for a 48-hour strike starting from Tuesday evening.
+They said on Wednesday they revoked the second day of the strike to not cause an "unnecessary disruption" to motorists.

-The strike has been called "to protest against the shameful smear campaign against the category," representatives for the industry said, accusing the government of taking "ineffective measures, which continue to penalise only the operators, without protecting consumers".
+The strike was called "to protest against the shameful smear campaign against the sector", representatives for the industry said, accusing the government of taking "ineffective measures, which continue to penalise only the operators, without protecting consumers".

 Prime Minister Giorgia Meloni has refused to reinstate the duty reduction and the government has warned against speculative price rises.